mobile app bar

 Jan 12, 2026; Dallas, Texas, USA; Dallas Mavericks forward Cooper Flagg (32) looks on during the second half against the Brooklyn Nets at the American Airlines Center

-That is why Perkins is urging Dallas to make some trade moves for Flagg’s benefit.
-He explained that keeping Davis and Irving only holds the franchise back, despite them being two of the game’s best performers when healthy.
-Unfortunately, he does not think they provide the Big D with anything meaningful for its long-term future.
+Perkins is urging Dallas to make some trade moves for Flagg’s benefit.
+He explained that keeping Davis and Irving will only hold the franchise back, despite them being two of the game’s best performers when healthy.
+He does not think they provide the Big D with anything meaningful for its long-term future.

-Big Perk is not wrong, but he is also not entirely right.
+Big Perk is not wrong, but he is also not entirely right either.
 Dealing away Davis makes sense.
-He is well past his prime and, frankly, cannot stay healthy long enough to make a real impact for the Mavericks.
+He is well past his prime and, frankly, he seems to be having trouble staying healthy long enough to make a real impact for the Mavericks.

 “We want to add those young pieces to grow with.
 Kyrie Irving is 33 years old.
-I’m trading both him and Anthony Davis, and I’m going to get me some draft picks, some pieces, draft well, add some pieces around Cooper Flagg.”
+I’m trading both him and Anthony Davis, and I’m going to get me some draft picks, some pieces, draft well, add some pieces around Cooper Flagg,” said Perk.

-This is where the Mavericks have to decide what kind of rebuild they are actually committing to, because half-measures are how teams get stuck.
-Flagg is clearly the future, but the front office has to be honest about whether keeping Kyrie is about development or delaying the inevitable reset.
+This is where the Mavericks have to decide what kind of rebuild they are actually committing to.
+Half-measures are how teams get stuck.
+Flagg is clearly the future, but the front office has to be honest about whether keeping Kyrie would lead to development or delaying the inevitable reset.

 There is real value in having a veteran star around, but only if the team has a clear direction and a timeline that makes sense.
 Right now, Dallas feels caught between nostalgia, star power, and reality.
 Until they fully pick a lane, this season will feel less like a step forward and more like time being wasted.